-The Spanish Association for Standardization, UNE, and the Spanish Association of Fire Protection Societies, TECNIFUEGO, presented the report at an event today Standardisation in Fire Safety systems, with the aim of promoting safety and quality in the manufacture and use of products in various fields.
+Today, the Spanish Association for Standardization, UNE, and the Spanish Association of Fire Protection Companies, TECNIFUEGO, presented the report Standardization in fire protection, with the aim of promoting safety and quality in the manufacture and use of products in various fields.

 There are now over 600 UNE standards related to fire safety, of which 80% are cited in regulations such as the Technical Building Code (TBC) and the Regulation on Fire Protection Facilities (RIPCI).
 According to TECNIFUEGO, approximately 920 companies in the fire protection sector employ more than 20 workers, totalling 18,000 people.

 "The relationship between standards and legislation is a successful public-private collaboration, which is key for the single European market.
 The development of UNE standards is based on the principles of transparency, consensus and collaboration, which are guarantees of the operation of the standardisation system", says Paloma García, UNE Director of Standardisation Programmes and Interest Groups.

 According to Antonio Tortosa, Vice President of TECNIFUEGO, "the standardisation of fire protection management systems has proved to be an effective ally.
 It promotes competitiveness between companies and the development fire protection management systems based on standards that build trust among consumers.
 In addition, technical standards and legislation are closely connected, as the citation of standards in regulations contributes to guaranteeing appropriate levels of safety, functionality and durability."